What's in this article?

 8. Get Google Reviews

 Today, more people than ever before read Google reviews before choosing a service.
-This holds true in every industry imaginable, from law firms to landscaping.
+This holds in every industry imaginable, from law firms to landscaping.

 While you can’t compensate people for leaving a positive review, it’s perfectly acceptable to ask your clients to leave an honest review.